 ABOUT THE HOMEOWNERS EXEMPTION

-To qualify, applicants must own, occupy and use the dwelling as their primary residence per Idaho Code 63-602G.
-The application may be filed any time after your purchase, move in and make the home your primary residence but must be filed by April 15th to receive the exemption for the current year.
-Applications are not available online or at the title companies, just come by the Assessor’s Office in the Court House and we will help you with the process.
+To qualify, applicants must own, occupy, and use the dwelling as their primary residence per Idaho Code 63-602G.
+The application may be filed any time after you purchase, move in and make the home your primary residence but must be filed by April 15th to receive the exemption for the current year.
+Applications are not available online or at the title companies.
+Just come by the Assessor’s Office in the Court House and we will help you with the process.

 The exemption will be extended to all newly constructed and occupied residential structures, including new manufactured housing, if the owner applies for and meets the requirements for such exemption within thirty (30) days of notification of appraisal by the assessor, according to Statute 63-317.

 When the application is approved, the exemption is permanent as long as you own and occupy the property.
 If the property is sold, the new owner must file an application with the Assessor’s office.

 Notices of approval are not sent to homeowners.
 To verify that your exemption has been processed, please review your annual assessment notice.
 If you believe there is an error pertaining to your exemption, contact our office at 208-587-2126 Ext 507.

 A property owner may keep the homeowner’s exemption and lease their residence due to their absence by reason of active military service per Idaho Code 63-602G(7).
 The active duty member must fill out and sign a new application each year by April 15th or the homeowner’s exemption will be removed.
 The homeowner’s exemption will be removed upon separation from active duty service or retirement.

 The statutory deadline for filing an application for Homeowner’s Exemption is April 15th of the current year.